engineer-work/engineer-work/README.md

 ## 🎯 Key Message

 AI is expected to **reduce routine software engineering work** and enable **smaller, more productive teams**.
 Rather than eliminating all technical roles, AI is shifting human responsibilities toward **review, architecture, security, governance, and strategic decision-making**.
 Governments, industries, and educational institutions should prepare for this transition through workforce reskilling and responsible AI adoption.

+---

+# 🤖 AI and the Future of Software Development

+📱 I need a statement explaining that AI can create applications for **Android, Flutter, and Web**, reducing the need for large development teams in the future.

+📌 **Evidence:**

+* 🤖 **Google Gemini** can generate Android applications using **Kotlin**, Java, Jetpack Compose, and web applications using **React**, **Angular**, HTML, CSS, and JavaScript.
+* 🦋 **Cursor AI** can assist in building **Flutter** applications, along with many other programming languages and frameworks.

+💡 Because of these AI capabilities, software development is becoming increasingly automated.

+🚀 In the future, startups may no longer require large development teams.

+* 👥 **Startup:** A team of **10 developers** may be reduced to **2–5 developers** with AI assistance.
+* 🏢 **Large MNC:** A department with **100 employees** may be reduced to around **5–20 employees**, depending on the level of AI adoption.

+⏳ Over the next **5–10 years**, AI may automate many software development tasks.
+Even today, AI can generate applications, write code, create documentation, perform testing, and assist with deployment.

+👨‍💻 In many startups and MNCs, only **3–4 people** may actively handle the majority of technical work, while the remaining work is distributed across coordination, approvals, support, maintenance, compliance, management, and other organizational responsibilities.

+⚠️ Even when employees put in significant effort, recognition and credit may gradually shift to newer employees or changing organizational priorities over time.

+💔 As a result, many people's careers and lives can become more difficult, including my own.

 </details>